Dad leapt tall buildings in a single bound, and you spent a lifetime measuring yourself against him.

 One day he knocked on our door, begging me to read directions so he could take the right medication.

 Another time, we found him sitting on the building stairs crying.
 He couldn’t get his pill bottle open.
+Of course, we helped him.

-Boy, we worried about him!
+But, boy, we worried about him!

 Medicine can be confusing.
 Knowing what to take, when, and with what can be overwhelming, especially if your dad has several prescriptions.